kaelig/hidpi/README.md

 # Retinafy your website with Sass & Compass

 `hidpi()` is a [Sass](http://sass-lang.com/ "Sass - Syntactically Awesome Stylesheets") mixin that seamlessly serves high resolution background images to high density (Retina-like) displays.
+Comes with a debug mode to test Retina graphics on a regular display.

 **[Demonstration](http://www.kaelig.fr/hidpi/examples/ "HiDPI Examples")**